JamBrain/DairyBox/readme.md

 cd ..
 ```

-You will be working in the `www` directory.
+You will be working in the `www` directory, but all Vagrant commands must be done from the root.

 ## Setup Part 3: Vagrant Up
 * Do a `vagrant up` (from the root directory, not `www`).